-Powershop raised the issue that customers with both gas and electricity accounts, or multiple properties, may be identified separately and not have one unique customer identification number, customer means a person:
+Powershop raised the issue that customers with both gas and electricity accounts, or multiple properties, may be identified separately and not have one unique customer identification number.

 ERM Power noted that the new definition does not align to their service delivery of a customer, which is largely multi-site, or the application of the Energy Retail Code's regulations to a customer, which is currently defined to a connection point.